marklin2234/course_notes/cs350/CS350_notes.md

 It provides protection by preventing one process/user from clobbering another.

 **Pre-emption:**
-Give application a resouce, take it away if needed elesewhere.
+Give application a resource, take it away if needed elsewhere.

 **Interposition/mediation:**
 Place OS between application and the hardware (like memory).